-The methodology to develop these weights, including procedures for nonresponse adjustments, is described in technical papers for each round (#2, #6, #9, #10, #14, #18): Montaquila, Freedman, Spillman, and Kasper 2012, 2014, 2015a, 2015b; DeMatteis, Freedman, and Kasper 2016, 2017).
+The methodology to develop these weights, including procedures for nonresponse adjustments, is described in technical papers for each round (#2, #6, #9, #1011, #14, #18, #20, #22): Montaquila, Freedman, Spillman, and Kasper 2012, 2014, 2015a, 2015b; DeMatteis, Freedman, and Kasper 2016b, 2017, 2018, 2019, 2020).
 The remainder of this section provides guidance on the use of each of these weights.

 In addition to weights, NHATS data at each round also includes variables that reflect stratification and clustering in the NHATS design.
 These are provided in the SP file and the Tracker file, and are used in combination with the SP analytic weight and the Tracker weight.
-For more information on the NHATS design, see the Rounds 1 and 5 sample design technical papers (Montaquila, Freedman, Edwards, and Kasper 2012; DeMatteis, Freedman, and Kasper 2016).
+For more information on the NHATS design, see the Rounds 1 and 5 sample design technical papers (Montaquila, Freedman, Edwards, and Kasper 2012; DeMatteis, Freedman, and Kasper 2016a).
+For answers to frequently asked questions about the sample design and weights in analyses, see Technical Paper #23 "Accounting for Sample Design in NHATS and NSOC Analyses: Frequently Asked Questions" (Freedman, Hu, DeMatteis, and Kasper 2020).